 - If Q&A, who will be moderating the incoming questions to presenters?
 Will the Q&A be held at the end of the presentation?
 Who will be publishing the audience questions?

-- Inform your presenters to notice their screen with a red outlined border when the video feed goes live.
+- Inform your presenters about the red outlined border when the video feed goes live.

-- Inform your presenters to unmute their microphones when they are about to present.
+- Inform your presenters to tape a post-it note on their laptop as a reminder to unmute their microphones when they are about to present.

 During a live event